marcopennekamp/lore/specification/multi-functions.md

 trait Target

 trait Vehicle
-act move(Vehicle, Target)
+proc move(Vehicle, Target)

 trait Car extends Vehicle
-act move(Car, Target)
+proc move(Car, Target)

 trait Train extends Vehicle
-act move(Train, Target)
+proc move(Train, Target)
 ```

 This is a fairly standard example of single dispatch.
-Note that all actions so far are declared abstract.
+Note that all functions so far are declared abstract.
 We can create a struct that extends the `Car` trait:

 ```
 struct SmartCar extends Car
-act move(car: SmartCar, target: Target) do
+proc move(car: SmartCar, target: Target) do
-  // ...
+  -- ...
-end
 ```

 Now, data (types) and behavior are completely orthogonal.
 You can define them separately from each other and only marry them when it's needed.
 Even if you only or mostly use Lore's multiple dispatch on one argument, you will find that this style of writing functions is far more flexible than the object-oriented class/method approach.